Velez Malaga Holy Week 2024

 The peculiarities of Semana Santa in Velez Malaga

 There are 19 brotherhoods (cofradías) in Velez-Malaga.
-They all organise at least one procession.
+They all hold at least one procession.
 During Semana Santa we can see 27 thrones in procession!
 The latest brotherhood to be recognised in 2011 is the Cofradía de Nuestro Padre Jesús Coronado de Espinas.

 The processions in Velez Malaga have 3 particularities:

 - The penitents (penitentes) are those who wear the cone-shaped hat (el capirote) locally called el cucurucho.

 - The Nazarenes (nazarenos) are those who parade behind the throne but do not have this pointed hat.